 The Pampas are grasslands in South America.
 The Animals of the Pampas exhibit features rheas, giant anteaters, and manned wolves.
 It’s also where you can find the Butterflies in Bloom exhibit during the summer.
 The Animals of the Pampas exhibit is located right next to the Zoo Farm.

 - Gorongosa National Park Exhibit

 The Small Animal Kingdom and Rainforest building is home to more animal species than any other area at Zoo Boise.
 Favorites include the spider monkeys, lemurs, meerkats, Komdo dragon, and many more!
 Interested in meeting a 350 pound Aldabra tortoise?
 Check out the Animal Experiences page.

 The Penguin Pavilion may be the most popular spot on the South American Loop, but make sure you visit the capybara (South America’s largest rodent) on the way there.
 Interested in a Penguin Private Animal Experience?
 Learn more on our Animal Experiences page.

 - Zoo Farm

 Feed and pet a goat, sheep, or llama and you are helping wildlife all over the world!
-100% of the quarters from the Zoo Boise Zoo Farm (sponsored by Farm Bureau) goes to protect animals in the wild.
-Learn more HERE.
+100% of the quarters from the Zoo Boise Zoo Farm goes to protect animals in the wild.
+Learn more at the Zoo Farm page.